bcgov/devhub-app-web/docs/registerRepo.md

 When you register with the Devhub, several processes are kicked off to retrieve any content as defined from within the *registry file*.

 Depending on the configuration of the registry as well as any extra configuration as defined within the sources themselves, the sources content will automatically be apart of the DevHub and have a static website generated for it.
+The way this static site is presented depends on the **template** that is used.
+The **template** is configured by you (or on is provided by default) within the registry.
+More on that later!

 At the end of this process a card is manifested in the devhub that points to the generated static site for your content if applicable.